ross-sec-audio/ross-sec-audio.github.io/README.md

 ### The Purpose of this Site

-I've created this site as a single place to showcase the silly things I've written and developed.
+I've created this site to log my thoughts and opinions.

 With regard to the content on this site, I don't claim to be an expert of any discipline covered.

-I'm using this site in an attempt to improve my understanding of the topics I cover and to improve upon my writing and communication skills.
+I'm using this site in an attempt to improve my understanding of the topics I cover and to improve my writing and communication skills.

-There's nothing like hard-earned practice so here we go, warts and all.

 The views and opinions on this site are my own and are not representative of my employer(s).